 CPT Employers Offer Letter Template (also available as: .doc | .docx)

 CPT Co-op Form

 CPT - Extension (also available as: .doc | .docx)

-- recommended by the DSO (school official), application made to the USCIS
+- Recommended by the DSO, the school official, and application made to the USCIS

 - 3 months application time

 - Date specific

 - Some paperwork required: